tmdt-buw/vc-slam/README.md

 ## Statistics
 The statistics folder of this repository contains some additional statistics on the VC-SLAM corpus

 * single_datasets: A breakdown of all datasets and their associated semantic models and metadata.
-This amount and types of used concepts and relations, original date set characteristics and meta data characteristics.
+This amount and types of used concepts and relations, original data set characteristics and meta data characteristics.
 * all_datasets: A statistical summary of single_dataset.xlsx
 * similarity_matrix: a matrix showing the number of all shared concepts between all models
 * concept_usage: All concepts from the ontology, their usage frequency, and mapped original labels
-* relation:usage: All relations from the ontology and their usage frequency
+* relation_usage: All relations from the ontology and their usage frequency

 ## Additional Material